"To learn read, to think write, to master teach."

 There will be three types of homework assigned in this course, the reason for this is to help you

 learn the material, you have to be aware that to learn mathematics you actually

 have to do mathematics.
-You cannot really learn just by watching me or the TA solve problems for you.
+You cannot really learn just by watching someone solve problems for you.

 Also remember that homework is a dress rehearsal for the exams.

 For better results I recommend that you do the reading assignment first, then the practice assignment

 and finally the writting assignment.
 It would be great if you formed a study group so that you can

 teach someone else the material, this way you would trully master the concepts.